Essential Guide to Korea: Emergency Numbers and Medical Services for Foreigners

 Why is it more expensive for tourists?

 Korean citizens benefit from the mandatory National Health Insurance, where the government covers about 70-80% of the cost.
 As a tourist, you are not covered by this system.
-You will be charged the "Full Price" (Uninsured rate), which is significantly higher than what locals pay.
+You will be charged the "Full Price" (Uninsured rate).

 7. Conclusion: Safety First for an Unforgettable Trip